 Science is trying hard to find a miracle cure for acne, especially cystic ones, but so far it remains out of reach.
 However, there are several medical treatments that can be very beneficial for treating cystic acne, some of them showing very high effectiveness.

 Also known as Roaccutane and Isotretinoin, Accutane is one of the most powerful weapons that modern medicine employed against cystic acne.
 It is a retinoid, which means a variant of Vitamin A, which is one of the crucial vitamins in maintaining skin health.
+Besides Accutane, there is a class of weaker, and safer substances called retinoids which are often used in skincare and anti-acne creams.

 But why is Accutane so powerful?
 Well, because the effects it has aren't merely constrained to the superficial level.
 Accutane works on a deep cellular level, affecting the DNA of the cells themselves.
 This is why Accutane is also one of the strictest medical treatments to use.
 It's sheer power and deeply restorative properties can cause serious side effects.
 From depression, persistent headaches, swollen and painful joints, all the way to birth defects, Accutane is not to be trifled with.